PROXYZ3R0/Cybersecurity/ELK_Stack/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the Jump Box and system network.

-- _TODO: What does Filebeat watch for?_
+- What does Filebeat watch for?
+ - Filebeat moniters log files and locations you specify, it also collects log events, and will forward the data to either Logstash or Elasticsearch.

 - What does Metricbeat record?